davidmaamoaix/AquaticExploration/README.md

 # AquaticExploration
-A temporary repo for one of my previous mod (that was in the process of updating to 1.14).
+A test mod for learning the changes in the 1.14 update.

 ## Repository Guide
 The structure of this project is... a bit convoluted (at least to a sleepy person like me).
 Just in case you as the viewer get lost or I forget what I was doing due to my terrible memory, this section provides an illustration more convoluted than the project structure itself of the project structure.